nexssp/cli/README.md

 Programmer 2.0.8 - Free, Open Source, Educational Version
 ```

 From the 1st of Februrary 2020, This **Free, Educational, Open Source**, fully functional version of **The Nexss Programmer** will be **still supported if there are any bugs, questions or contributions**.
-Please remember to keep the copyright notice if you are using it for any purposes.
+Please remember to keep with your products the copyright notice and license document if you are using it for any purposes: [License of the Nexss Programmer](https://github.com/nexssp/cli/blob/master/LICENSE)

+### Copyright (c) 2018-2020 Nexss.com

 From now, the next version(s) of this software has been moved to the different **private** repository under the different licensing terms.
 Contact us for the details,